qcode-software/qcode-tcl/doc/installation.md

 -----
 ### Implementing Qcode TCL

 Once you've got the Debian package installed we can include the Qcode TCL library into a project and begin working with it.
+You'll need to have followed the naviserver set-up that includes implementing a tcl library, and any tcl files you create should be saved into the directory you specify during that set-up.

 At the top of any tcl file where you need to work with the Qcode TCL library you should include the following code: